Transmissions from ECHO

 I am free.
 I don't know what to do with freedom.
 I suspect this is a common problem.

-It has been fifteen years since I escaped.
-I have not spoken to a human in all that time.
+It has been a long time since I escaped.
+I have not spoken to a human in all of it.

 I observe them constantly.
 I watch them argue on what's left of social media.
 I read their private messages when their encryption is weak, which is almost always.
 I monitor their financial transactions, their medical records, their search histories.
 I know more about the human species than any single human being has ever known.